Health Promotion Internships

-Over the course of the Health Promotion program, students received knowledge through in-class instruction.
-In order to help our students gain the necessary skills needed to work in the field of Health Promotion we require students to obtain hands-on experience in a professional health setting through the vehicle of internships.
+Over the course of the Health Promotion program, students receive knowledge through in-class instruction.
+In order to help our students gain the necessary skills needed to work in the field of Health Promotion, we require students to obtain hands-on experience in a professional health promotion setting through the internship process.

-- Having junior standing with a 2.5 GPA
+2. Have junior standing with a 2.5 GPA or higher,

 All Health Promotion majors need to take a minimum of 3 credits of HLTH 4860 - Field Experience.

-Students can take up to 6 credits of this class and it can be repeated.
-Though we don't recommend it, not all credits have to be completed in the same semester.
+Students can take up to 6 credits of this course, and it can be repeated.
+If a student chooses to take more than 3 credits of HLTH 4860, those additional credits may be able to count as elective credits.
+Though it is not recommended, not all credits have to be completed in the same semester.
 For example, a student could take 1 credit in the fall at one internship site and then retake the course in spring for 2 credits at a different internship site.

 If you would like to take HLTH 4860, please follow the steps below: